pinchofyum/nutrifox-plugin/readme.txt

 Contributors: nutrifox, danielbachhuber
 Tags: blogging, recipes
 Requires at least: 4.4
-Tested up to: 5.3
+Tested up to: 5.4
 Stable tag: 0.2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Embed Nutrifox recipes in WordPress in one moment or less.
+Embed Nutrifox labels in WordPress in a moment or less.

 == Description ==

-The Nutrifox plugin allows users easily to embed Nutrifox nutrition labels in their WordPress posts.
+The Nutrifox WordPress plugin allows users easily to embed their own Nutrifox nutrition labels in their WordPress posts.
 In the Block Editor, use the Nutrifox block to see a live preview of the label.
 In the Classic Editor, use the Nutrifox shortcode to render your label within your post.

+**A Nutrifox account is required to use this plugin.** You cannot create nutrition labels with this plugin alone.
+To learn more about Nutrifox, head to [nutrifox.com](https://www.nutrifox.com).

+You should download this plugin **if you have an active Nutrifox account** and:

+1. You want to be able to see a preview of your label in the Block or Classic Editor, and/or
+2. You want your Nutrifox nutrition labels to load even faster, and/or
+3. You want to prevent any unexpected copying errors in the label code <script> tag

 = The information your readers want =

-Nutrifox allows publishers to give their readers the nutrition information they want to see.
-A comprehensive food database and fine-grain control of ingredients and label display gives publishers freedom and informational power.
-The Nutrifox WordPress plugin makes it easy to share this information with readers.
+Nutrifox helps you give your readers the nutrition information they want to see.
+A comprehensive food database and fine-grain control of ingredients and label display gives your content an extra layer of authority.

+The Nutrifox WordPress plugin makes it easy to share this information with readers and see a preview of the label before you press publish.

 = Flexible integration =